v2sCollections/Constellation/README.md

 - Followers will no longer stop to bully the local wildlife.
 - Followers now stick close to you (1.5 meters) while you are in an airlock doorway.
 - Followers will now attempt to find a seat near you and use it.
 If they can't find one, they will sandbox randomly instead.
 They should no longer just stand and stare at you.
+- Enhances and fixes some of Sarah Morgan's dialogue in a light weight, thoughtful, lore-friendly way.

 ### [NPC](https://)